 Indulge in sweetness

-Tempt your tastebuds with the famous Freakshakes creating worldwide intrigue and envy at Patissez Cafe in both Manuka and Civic.
+Tempt your tastebuds with the famous Freakshakes creating worldwide intrigue and envy at Patissez Cafe in Manuka.
 These desserts-in-a-glass are designed to make you want go viral on social media before you indulge.
 Don’t stop there!
 You can get your shake hit at The Cupping Room, where they also run cupping sessions to learn all about making coffee.

 If sweet is your thing, you're also going to want to try the caramel popcorn sundae at eightysix in Braddon.
 It’s so spectacular that it has graced the cover of Gourmet Traveller magazine.
 It’s almost too pretty to eat.
 Resistance is futile.

 Enjoy a drop of our very own Canberra brews with names such as the Barley Griffin, Mort’s Gold and Braddon Bitter at BentSpoke Brewing Co. in Braddon, or try Capital Brewing Co.'s uber cool tap house at Dairy Road, Fyshwick.